TerraMonster5/sqlite-toolkit/README.md

 # sqtoolkit
-Simple toolkit of helper functions written using Python 3 and sqlite3.
+Simple toolkit of helper functions for working with SQL databases written using Python 3 and sqlite3.